How to Get License Plates in Minnesota

 On the other hand, vehicle owners may request a car tag renewal in person at a DVS office or by mail.
 If you wish to do so by mail, you must refer to the instructions detailed on your registration renewal notice.

 After you renew license plate credentials, the DVS will provide you with new month and year registration stickers.
-When you receive these new car tag stickers, you must place them on the vehicle’s license plate before midnight on the 10th day following the car registration’s expiration month.
+When you receive these new car tag stickers, you must place them on the vehicle’s license plate before midnight 10 days following the car registration’s expiration month.
 As a general rule, motorists must place the stickers in the lower left and right-hand corners of the plate.

 How to Replace License Plates in Minnesota